jhu-saw/sawNDITracker/README.md

 # sawNDITracker

-This SAW component contains code for interfacing with many NDI (Northern Digital Inc, https://www.ndigital.com/) trackers.
+This SAW component contains code for interfacing with many NDI tracking devices (Northern Digital Inc, https://www.ndigital.com/).
 It compiles on Windows, Linux and likely MacOS.
 It has been tested with:
   * Linux and Windows
   * NDI Polaris (old generation), Spectra and Vicra

 The `ros` folder contains code for a ROS node that interfaces with the sawNDITracker component and publishes the 3D transformations of each tracked tool as well as a point cloud for all stray markers.
 It also broadcasts transformations for `tf2`.
 To build the ROS node, make sure you use `catkin build`.

 If needed, one can also add OpenIGTLink support using sawOpenIGTLink (contact the sawNDITracker developers if you need help with this).

 # Links
  * License: http://github.com/jhu-cisst/cisst/blob/master/license.txt